IbrahimElshafey/ResumableFunction/ReadMe.md

 		//it will continue from the line below when event cames if (InstanceData.Project is not null)
 		{
-			await AskOwnerToApprove(InstanceData.Project);
+			//InstanceData.Project is set by the previous event
+			//we will initiate a task for Owner and wait to the Owner response
+			//That matching function correlates the event to the right instance
+			//The matching function will be translated to query language "MongoDB query for example" by the engine to search the active instance. await AskOwnerToApprove(InstanceData.Project);
 			yield return WaitEvent(
 				OwnerApproval,